What I Plan to Do with My Technology Management Degree

 An information technology degree can open the door to a wide range of professional opportunities – software development, cybersecurity and more.
 For those who are interested in both technology and business, a career in technology management offers the best of both worlds.

-We spoke with Herzing University student Nico Williams about why he chose a degree in technology management and what other students should know about getting started in the field.
+We spoke with Herzing University student Nico Williams about why he chose a career in technology management and what other students should know about what you can do with a technology management degree.

 Why did you choose to pursue a career in technology?